wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 2. Import project into Eclipse, Intellij or your favorite IDE.
 3. Clone the project into your local workspace by `git clone https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool.git`.
 -->

+## Getting a PubMed API key

+As a default, this applicaiton works without an API key, however we recommend that you get an API key issued by NCBI.
+This allows you to make more requests per second.

+Here's how you can get an API key and use it with this application:

+1. Get an API key as per (these directions)[https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/] from NCBI.

+2. Enter the API key into your Environment Variables where field name = `PUBMED_API_KEY`.
+- If you are deploying locally, go to terminal and write `export PUBMED_API_KEY={api-key}`.
+- If you are deploying to an AWS instance, add the environorment variable in the Elastic Beanstalk configuration section.

 ## Getting Help

 For help with ReCiter-PubMed-Retrieval-Tool, please email Jie Lin (jie265@gmail.com).
 You may expect a response within one to two business days.
 We use GitHub issues to track bugs and feature requests.
 If you find a bug, please contact Jie Lin or feel free to open an issue.